Sahuri/create-webapp-use-python-django-onWindows/2_config-mysql-database.md

 1. Open Command Prompt then login to your mysql.
 2. Create database with name is djangodb(sample for me).
-3. Go to django project folder with type (cd Django) on command Prompt.
+3. Go to django project folder with type (cd Django01) on command Prompt.
 4. Open Setting file with your editor then copy the following script :

 	DATABASES = {